SenDev2001/EndlessRunner-Devjournal-photos/Development Jounal.md

 - I looked at documentation in unity input systems for mobile.
 The unity input system literature version 1.11.2 provided a detailed description of how to configure and implement touch controllers, multi touch gestures and swipe recognition on mobile devices.
   -  References - Input System | Input System | 1.11.2 (s.d.)
 At: https://docs.unity3d.com/Packages/com.unity.inputsystem@1.11/manual/index.html (Accessed 03/12/2024).

 - I followed YouTube videos to understand swipe detection for my first mobile game velocity rush.
 These tutorials demonstrated how to create swipe detection for touch and mouse inputs in unity’s new input system.
 I learnt how to detect directional swipes, analyse input data and combine swipe actions into game mechanism.
 In addition, I learnt visual upgrades such as trail effects to improve the user experience.
 This understanding allowed me to develop responsive and accurate swipe controls, resulting in intuitive gameplay.
+First I used old unity input system after I change it to new unity input system because its good for cross platform controls and also it has smooth swipe detection.
 These elements are essential for mobile games, since they increase play interest and correspond with the main dynamics of and endless runner game.
   - References - detect Swipe NEW Input system (touch / mouse) | how to detect swipe in unity with New Input system (2022) At: https://www.youtube.com/watch?v=Xm9_rcmv3UU (Accessed 03/12/2024).
 Swipe Detection + Trail Effect w/ New Input System - Unity Tutorial (2021) At: https://www.youtube.com/watch?v=XUx_QlJpd0M (Accessed 03/12/2024).Swipe Detection + Trail Effect w/ New Input System - Unity Tutorial - YouTube (s.d.)
 At: https://www.youtube.com/watch?v=XUx_QlJpd0M (Accessed  12/12/2024).